what is probate estate what is probate estate

 Financial Accounts

 Financial accounts without named beneficiaries, such as savings and checking accounts, become part of the probate estate.
 Accounts with payable-on-death (POD) designations bypass probate, transferring directly to beneficiaries.
-For accounts held in the decedent’s name alone, probate validates ownership transfer, ensuring lawful distribution in accordance with the decedent’s wishes.
+For accounts held in the decedent’s name alone, probate validates ownership transfer, ensuring lawful distribution by the decedent’s wishes.

 How Probate Estate Works